The Dark Side of Motherhood

-It took the end of my marriage to realized there was a name to those dark feelings I’ve tried to suppress for a long time.
+It took the end of my marriage to realize there was a name to those dark feelings I’d tried to suppress for a long time.

-Nothing like sobbing in front of your marriage therapist as she revealed the name of your feelings.
+Nothing like sobbing in front of your marriage therapist as she reveals the name of your feelings.

 Then it all clicked.

-When I sat quietly in front of my ob-gyn after having my 4 weeks incision check-up post-emergency c-section.
+When I sat quietly in front of my ob-gyn after having my four weeks incision check-up post-emergency c-section.

 I still remember the soft tones in his voice.
 This doctor who helped to bring my son out to the world on that December 7th cold winter day gently asked me.

-All I could muster was “Yes…” but looking back, my voice must have shaken a little trying to cover up how I was really feeling.
+All I could muster was “Yes…” but looking back, my voice must have shaken a little, trying to cover up how I was feeling.
 How every night felt like total torture instead of those glowing new motherly tale I’ve heard and read so many times before.

-Maybe it was from being forced to be bedridden for 4 excruciatingly boring weeks after a sudden hospitalization on the 30th week of my pregnancy.
+Maybe it was from being forced to be bedridden for four excruciatingly boring weeks after a sudden hospitalization on the 30th week of my pregnancy.
 Severe preeclampsia was the diagnosis.
 Strict bed rest.
-All I did was laid in bed with fears that I might go into labor at any time if my blood pressure keeps spiking up.
+All I did was lay in bed, fearing that I might go into labor at any time if my blood pressure kept spiking.

-Maybe it was the fears when what supposed to be a ‘regular check-up’ (I had to go see my doctor once a week during that 4 weeks period) turned into a “You must deliver this baby now or your life is on the line.
-You can get a stroke at any given times.”
-Followed by “How’s 5 PM cesarean sounds?
+Maybe it was the fears when what was supposed to be a ‘regular check-up’ (I had to see my doctor once a week during that four weeks) turned into a “You must deliver this baby now or your life is on the line.
+You can get a stroke at any given time.”
+Followed by “How’s 5 PM cesarean sound?”

-Everything felt like it went spiral down out of control since then.
+Everything felt like it went spiraled down out of control since then.

 Cheated…

-I felt cheated by what I thought supposed to be a normal birth experience.
-How my son enters this world was completely not what I imagined it would be.
-It is not like what my pregnancy book told me it was going to!
-I felt robbed out of what motherhood really meant.
+I felt cheated by what I thought was a normal birth experience.
+How my son entered this world was entirely not what I imagined it would be.
+It is not like what my pregnancy book told me it would be!
+I felt robbed of what motherhood meant.

 There was no contraction…

-Pain coming from the hospital big loud breast pump machine forcing my milk to come out because one of the nurses told me “Listen, Mama, you must pump now if you plan to breastfeed your baby or else your body will think your baby died and your milk will never come.
+Pain coming from the hospital’s big loud breast pump machine forcing my milk to come out because one of the nurses told me, “Listen, Mama, you must pump now if you plan to breastfeed your baby or else your body will think your baby died and your milk will never come.”

-I sat there alone on the hospital bed pumping alone as my ex-husband was in the NICU – sent by me – to make sure our baby was ok.
-With the back of the bed turned upright, I pumped and I sobbed silently both from the pain of trying to get those precious colostrums out and the pain in my heart.
+I sat there alone on the hospital bed, pumping alone as my ex-husband was in the NICU – sent by me – to ensure our baby was ok.
+With the back of the bed turned upright, I pumped and sobbed silently from the pain of trying to get those precious colostrums out and the pain in my heart.

 I was angry…

-He was ok but had some problems breathing from being born 4 weeks early and he spent a week in the hospital.
+He was ok but had some problems breathing from being born four weeks early, and he spent a week in the hospital.

-When the nurse took him to spent our last night in the hospital rooming with me I nearly freak out.
+I nearly freaked out when the nurse took him to spend our last night in the hospital room with me.

 I was scared to be left alone with this tiny baby.

-I was scared to take him home and thinking about how his father will have to return to work soon leaving me in charge of this tiny human by myself.
+I was scared to take him home and thought about how his father would have to return to work soon, leaving me in charge of this tiny human by myself.

 Me, who never change a diaper in my whole life before!

 There were no families to help me out.
 My parents and families were on the other side of the world.
-I relied on my ex-husband a little too much as I had no one, not even a friend in that small town of Alabama.
+I relied on my ex-husband too much as I had no one, not even a friend, in that small town of Alabama.

-Sleep deprivations, resentments, my betrayed feelings brew deeply within me.
-My patience was running thin but I had to mask it.
-It spilled over to the ex-husband who took the wrath of someone who didn’t know what is wrong with her.
+Sleep deprivations, resentments, and my betrayed feelings brew deeply within me.
+My patience was running thin, but I had to mask it.
+It spilled over to the ex-husband, who took the wrath of someone who didn’t know what was wrong with her.
 I blamed him for working the second shift leaving me alone with our baby all day.
-Failing to communicate with him made things got even worse.
+Failing to communicate with him made things get even worse.

-Motherhood supposed to be all happy and jolly…or so they made it to be.
+Motherhood is supposed to be all happy and jolly…or so they made it to be.

-It took that kind marriage counselor of mine to gave me a name for those dark periods of my life.
+It took a kind marriage counselor to give me a name for those dark periods of my life.

 Post-Partum Depression